-- All theory portions are constantly reexamined in order to maximize rigor, clarity, readability, and level of friendliness. - Key Concepts areas within the theory presentation are specially marked and highlighted. - The Chapter Reviews are highlighted and feature itemized summaries. - Approximately 50 percent of the homework problems are new to this Eighth Edition.
-All new problems have been independently solved in order to ensure a high degree of accuracy. - All Sample Problems are printed on specially colored pages for quick identification. - Within-the-chapter photographs are provided in order to provide additional connection to actual situations in which statics has played a major role.
+• All theory portions are constantly reexamined in order to maximize rigor, clarity, readability, and level of friendliness.

+- Key Concepts areas within the theory presentation are specially marked and highlighted. - The Chapter Reviews are highlighted and feature itemized summaries. - All Sample Problems are printed on specially designed pages for quick identification. - Within-the-chapter photographs are provided in order to provide additional connection to actual situations in which statics has played a major role.